Why is My Dog’s Poop Black? 7 Vet Reviewed Causes & Solutions

 Treatment

 If the cause of black poop is bloody food, your dog shouldn’t be in direct danger.
 But if you aren’t absolutely sure of the cause, seek vet advice just in case.
-Also consider changing up your dog’s diet to avoid eating food that’s literally bleeding.

 3. Ingesting Charcoal or Black Dye

 Another cause of black stool is food that’s dark black in color.
 One common source of this is activated charcoal.
 Your vet might prescribe charcoal if your dog has recently eaten something toxic, and some dogs might get into activated charcoal products on their own.
 Some owners give charcoal biscuits as a way of easing bloating or gas in their dogs.
-Another common cause is black food dye.
-Black dye shouldn’t be a part of your dog’s diet, but if he has a habit of stealing food he might find something he shouldn’t.
-Food dyes will usually cause staining on your dog’s mouth and fur as well as dark stool.

 Treatment

 Like the bloody food, this one doesn’t need medical intervention.
 The dye should work its way through in a day or two.
-Keep an eye out for other signs of distress in the meantime, especially if your dog ate something he shouldn’t.
+Keep an eye out for other signs of distress in the meantime, especially if your dog ate something they shouldn’t.

 4. Medication Reactions

 Medications can sometimes have side effects that shouldn’t be ignored, including digestive bleeding.
 When your dog is on a new medication, you should be watching more closely than normal for reactions like this, just in case your dog is sensitive to the medication.
-Non steroidal anti-inflammatory medications are a more common cause of this.
+Nonsteroidal anti-inflammatory medications are a more common cause of this.

 Treatment